-Over the last three years, Bitdefender says, a specialised advanced persistent threat (APT) organisation suspected to be working out of China has been stealthily attacking Southeast Asian governments.
+Over the last three years, Bitdefender says, a specialized advanced persistent threat (APT) organization suspected to be working out of China has been stealthily attacking Southeast Asian governments.

 Even now, despite much of the command and control (C&C) servers being offline, the attacker’s system continues to be operational.

-The community was detected utilising various malware families, like the Chinoxy backdoor, PCShare Rodent, and the FunnyDream backdoor, suspected to be state-sponsored.
+The community was detected utilizing various malware families, like the Chinoxy backdoor, PCShare Rodent, and the FunnyDream backdoor, suspected to be state-sponsored.

 The fact that some of these open-source instruments are considered to be of Chinese origin and the use of other Chinese tools led the researchers to believe that there are Chinese speakers in the community behind these attacks.